 Some aspects of the current housing stock suggest potential barriers for the population aging in place.
 Many single family detached homes built in the last 20 years were built for families (two story, split-entry or split-level) and all will require the normal maintenance.
 As our population ages, maintenance is often challenged by our physical ability to conduct regular household tasks, and as financial resources become limited (fixed through retirement) housing maintenance can begin to suffer.
 The Dakota County's Housing Needs Assessment shows future demand for senior housing.
-This demand is important to serve so that seniors have housing options within the community that meet their life-cycle needs and facilitate the turnover of housing.
+This demand is that meet their life-cycle needs and facilitate the turnover of housing.